Hensen's cell: Structure

-The shape of Hensen's cells are various in different position of cochlea, they appear as a single layer of cells in the basal coil while appear as cuboidal form in the apical surface.
+The shape of Hensen's cells differs depending on their position in the cochlea; they appear as a single layer of cells in the basal coil and have a cuboidal form in the apical surface.
 They contain nuclei and microvilli but are limiting of plasma membrane, they are also lack of endoplasmic reticulum and have few mitochondria.
 In the apical surface, there are free enlarged poles found in the Hensen's cells, the cytoplasm of the cells is a little more dense in the apical surface than the cells in the basal coil.
 The enlarged poles in the cells which nearly fill the cytoplasm are lipid droplets, which are noticeable at the third and forth turns of the cochlea, the lipid droplets are thought to have relation with auditory process.
 The phagosomes found in the cells are another characteristic of the Hensen's cells, indicating that they have a function of phagocytosis.
 Hensen's cells have rigid cytoskeletons which are responsible to maintain the structure of the organ of Corti during sound exposure.

 There are gap junctions among supporting cells and also between supporting cells and hair cells, the gap junctions are made of connexins which are three times denser in the apex than the base.
 The gap junctions play an important role in regulating the concentration of intracellular K+ between the endolymph and the perilymph, maintaining pH homeostasis, and increasing movement of the ions between cells.
 The mutations in connexin 26, which is an important gap junction protein found in the organ of Corti, would results in severe hearing loss and is one of the most common inherited nonsyndromic deafness.

 There are nerve fibres and terminals innervation in the Hensen's cells, these nerve fibers are chemical synapses which located on the supranuclear region of the outer hair, and are more common in the apical surface than the basal of the cochlea.
 The terminals, on the other hand, are more common in the basal of the cochlea, and contain mitochondria, Golgi apparatus and dense core vesicles.
 The innervation of the supporting cells were shown by the finding of synaptophysin-immunostained terminals in the guinea pigs and rats.

 The structural change after sound exposure in the Hensen's cells were observed by laser scanning confocal microscopy (LSCM), it showed that after sound exposure, the Hensen's cells moved towed the tunnel of Corti, most of the movement were found in the third row of outer hair cells around with outer part rotates, furthermore, the movement often accompanied with the tilting of the reticular lamina located on the first row of the outer hair cells.
 When there is no exposure to sound, the displacement is reversed, no residual structural alterations were observed.